-The famous Cognac House was founded in 1765 in the town of Cognac by the Irish-born Richard Hennessy of the Lords of Ballymacmoy.
-Previously, he served with an Irish guard, in the service of the French king Louis XV.
+The famous cognac house was founded in 1765 in the town of Cognac by Richard Hennessy, a native of Ireland, from the Ballymacmoy family.
+Previously, he served with an Irish guard who served in the service of King Louis XV of France.
 (1710-1774) stood.
-He became a captain on Cognac Island Ré.
-As a company symbol he chose "Bras Armé" (armed arm) from the family crest, which can still be found today on every Hennessy bottle.
-From the company Hennessy abbreviations were introduced for the first time as a quality marking.
+He became a captain on the island of Ré in the cognac area.
+As the company symbol, he chose "Bras Armé" (armed arm) from the family coat of arms, which can still be found on every Hennessy bottle today.
+Hennessy introduced abbreviations for the first time as quality labeling.
 In 1860 the famous stars (three for the simplest cognac and four or five for the better ones) and in 1870 for particularly old distillates XO (Extended Old).
-The latter was initially produced only for the family members.
-The company failed to patent it.
+The latter was initially only produced for family members.
+However, the company failed to patent it.

-In 1785 son Jaques joined the Firman.
-In 1792, this increased its sales volume to just under three million bottles.
-The French Revolution survived the family despite nobility as by a miracle and the “citizen Hennessy” was very respected.
-Until 1969, the management of the company always passed from father to son.
-The company is still under the influence of the family, but in 1971 with the champagne house Moët et Chandon merged.
-Today, both belong to the group LVMH, Hennessy has the largest reservoir of distillates resting in 230,000 barrels in 35 warehouses.
-The oldest distillates from the Paradis are one hundred years and more old.
-Responsibility for this has been the responsibility of the Fillioux family for seven generations.
-The barrels are made in a French cooperage (Taransaud) Oak produced.
+In 1785, son Jacques joined the company.
+In 1792 this increased the sales volume to almost three million bottles.
+The family survived the French Revolution miraculously, despite the nobility, and the “citizen of Hennessy” was very respected.
+Until 1969 the management of the company always passed from father to son.
+The company is still under the influence of the family, but was founded in 1971 with the champagne house Moët et Chandon merged.
+Today both belong to the group LVMH, Hennessy has the largest reservoir of distillates, which rest in 230,000 barrels in 35 camps.
+The oldest distillates from the Paradis are a hundred years old or more.
+The Fillioux family has been responsible for this for seven generations.
+The barrels are made in French in their own cooper shop (Taransaud) Oak manufactured.